 For further information about our proposal, or to register to attend a Community Information Webinar, please contact our Stakeholder & Community Engagement Manager – Olga Ghiri on 0478 316 237 or firstname.lastname@example.org

-Cleanaway is hosting webinars for the local community to provide an overview of our proposal and for you to speak directly with us to answer your questions.
+Cleanaway hosted Information webinars for the local community in August 2020 to provide an overview of our proposal and for residents to ask questions.

 The West Gate Tunnel Project is a major road project that requires tunnelling and construction of an elevated motorway connecting the West Gate Freeway, west of West Gate Bridge, with the Port of Melbourne, CityLink and the central business district(CBD) of Melbourne.